Laundry ball: Customer protection

 In 2009 the Spanish customer protection organization OCU studied ecobolas (a type of laundry ball marketed in Spain).
 It compared the efficacy of the laundry ball, normal detergent, and no detergent at all.
 It concluded that laundry balls were no better than using just water, and it recommended that consumers simply use a minimum amount of detergent.

 In November 2011, the Hong Kong Consumer Council published a report on the effect of using washing liquid, washing powder, and washing balls.
 The former two were effective in removing stains, while the washing balls were not more effective than plain water.

 Some organizations recommending against their use are Consumers Union, International Fabricare Institute (now called Drycleaning and Laundry Institute), Maytag, Soap and Detergent Association, and Spanish OCU.

-In February 2011, the Spanish National Institute of Consume (Instituto Nacional del Consumo INC) ordered 14 manufacturers to cease their deceiving advertisement after testing the wash balls and concluding that they are as effective, or even less effective, than washing with water alone.
+In February 2011, the Spanish National Institute of Consume (Instituto Nacional del Consumo INC) ordered 14 manufacturers to cease their deceptive advertising after testing the wash balls and concluding that they are only as effective, or even less effective, than washing with water alone.

 In August 2012, the Portuguese Consumer Rights Council requested a ban on the washing balls because none of the advantages advertised were proven in tests.

 The Australian customer advocacy group Choice Australia gave a "Shonky Award" to Nanosmart Laundry Balls in October 2015, stating that they "don't work" and that they should be renamed "Nano-not-so-smart" after testing the balls against plain water and finding they had no effect and that their scientific claims were simply untrue.
 Choice Australia states that they will refer the product to the Australian Competition & Consumer Commission for investigation over Nanosmart's misleading claims.

 By making very vague claims, marketers can continue to sell laundry balls without running afoul of customer protection laws that require veracity in advertisement.